Table of Contents

-LWV Minnesota Position on Government Spending: The highest priority areas for state spending are the following: (1) K-12 (regular) education; (2) Health Care: (3) Environmental protection....
+LWV Minnesota Position on Government Spending: The highest priority areas for state spending are the following: (1) preK-12 (regular) education; (2) Health Care: (3) Environmental protection....

 Criteria for Limiting Spending… (1) State subsidies for sports teams, convention centers and similar projects should be among the first items to be curtailed….

 By Jeanne LeFevre, Volunteer Lobbyist